sguzunov/docs/docs/developers/06_examples/examples.md

 ### Glue42 Apps

-- [Templates](https://github.com/Glue42/templates) - templates for creating custom toolbars, launchpads and Workspaces apps based on the Glue42 Floating Toolbar, the Glue42 Launchpad and the [**Glue42 Enterprise**](https://glue42.com/enterprise/) Workspaces UI App.
+- [Templates](https://github.com/Glue42/templates) - templates for creating custom toolbars, launchpads, Workspaces apps and Notification apps based on the Glue42 Floating Toolbar, the Glue42 Launchpad and the [**Glue42 Enterprise**](https://glue42.com/enterprise/) Workspaces UI App and Notifications App.

 - [Workspace with Header](https://github.com/Glue42/workspace-with-header) - an example of how to add a custom header, popups and pinned tabs to the [Workspaces App](../../glue42-concepts/windows/workspaces/overview/index.html#workspaces_concepts-frame).